isomerpages/moe-kentridgesec/_school-information/Administrative Matters/School Book List and Uniform.md

 Parents who wish to pick up their purchases physically are still encouraged to pre-order their needed items with the 2 vendors so that the items can be collected from the vendors in school with minimal waiting time.

-Book for an appointment slot here to buy/collect your books and uniforms:&nbsp;[http://www.picktime.com/krss2024](http://www.picktime.com/krss2024)&nbsp;(open for booking from 1 Nov 2024 onwards)
+Book for an appointment slot here to buy/collect your books and uniforms: [http://www.picktime.com/krss2024](http://www.picktime.com/krss2024)&nbsp;(open for booking from 1 Nov 2024 onwards)

 ### 2025 Textbook and Stationery List